Bats and Arboriculture – Scoping surveys for arborists

 - Potential tree roost recognition

 Course tutors: Richard Crompton, Richard Flight, Louise Mapstone, Sonia Reveley, Natalie Todman

 Prior knowledge: None

 CPD: The course counts towards Arboricultural Association CPD requirements and participants will receive a Lantra awards attendance certificate.

 Please note this is a basic awareness course - it will not give participants the knowledge or skills to carry out full bat surveys.

-Cost: In person: £190.50 with Lantra certificate or £165 with BCT certificate of attendance.
+Cost: In person (one full day): £190.50 with Lantra certificate or £165 with BCT certificate of attendance.
 The course contents and resources are the same for both options.

 Discounts: £5 for BCT or Arboricultural Association members, 10% multi-buy discount if booking 3 or more course places